fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 },
 ```

-If the header has the correct value, the query returns the user information identified by the header
+If the header contains a valid token, the query returns the details of the user identified by the token.

 ![apollo studio showing query response object](../../images/8/50new.png)